GuySassy/GuySassy/README.md

 ## 📊 Current Focus
 I'm currently exploring:
-- Transformer architectures on high-dimensional sequential data
+- Transformer architectures on high-dimensional sequential data.
-- Advanced tokenization techniques for sequence models
+- Developing complex state of the art algorithms for trading.
-- Practical applications of PAC-Bayes theory in real-world AI systems
+- Practical applications of PAC-Bayes theory in real-world AI systems.

 ---